AminEsmaeily/portiaflow.jquery/docs/designer/properties.md

       }
   });
   ```

+### List of properties

+- #### customElements
+    Default: null
+  You can pass your custom activities to workflow.
+It holds a list of JSON objects that in the first level of this, it contains groups of items.
+Each group contains a set of controls that can be used in designer and engine.
   At the first level of this structure, we should declare a group and set it's *title*.
 Each group has one/many controls that we can set it using *controls* property.
 This property accepts a list of control declarations.
 Required properties for each control are as follows:
 - ##### Properties
   - ###### class